AlessandroMuscatello/Progetto-Computer-Graphics/README.md

 # Requirements
 By now this plugin/installation is tested only on linux!
 The only needs (tested) are:
-- linux as os
+- Linux as os
-- git
+- Git
-- blender 3.5.1
+- Blender 3.5.1

 # Install the plugin
 1. Make sure to have git installed.